Full-Service Realtor for Estate Cleanouts & Out-of-State Home Sales in Pasco, Hernando & Pinellas

 From there, I coordinated painting, a few handyman repairs, professional cleaning, photography, and the listing.

-Along the way, a couple of small electrical issues came up.
 Instead of the seller having to travel back to Florida, I coordinated the repairs locally so everything stayed on schedule.

 That’s really the goal.